 Overview

-The analyze command scans a C# codebase and scores each file based on how much it would benefit from Calor's features.
-It detects patterns like argument validation, null handling, error handling, and side effects that map directly to Calor language constructs.
+The assess command scans a C# codebase and scores each file based on how much it would benefit from Calor's features. calor analyze remains an alias for backward compatibility.

 Use this command to: